oberrauch/vascaling/text/linearity.md

 ![](/Users/oberrauch/work/master/plots/linearity/lin_reg_detail.pdf)

 For a sensible range of temperature biases from -5°C to +5°C, the constant mass balance function reacts as predicted.
-The result is almost symmetrical even though slightly positive skewed and could be approximated by a linear function to an acceptable degree of accuracy.
+The result is almost symmetrical even though slightly positively skewed and can be approximated by a linear function to an acceptable degree of accuracy.
 For temperature biases $\beta_{T}$ between -1°C and +1°C the function $b(\beta_T) \simeq -400 \beta_T - 5.9$ approximates the actual mass balance function $b$ with a coefficient of determination of 0.9995.

 Hence, the symmetry hypothesis is sustainable for small temperature biases.
 But what about the bigger picture?!